Shehu-Muhammad/Module2-Planning/readme.md

 			3. Be Part of our growing community
 				a.
 Allow users to leave reviews about products and workouts iii.
 Images
-			1. Burst.shopify.com
+			1. Shopify Burst - Image Bank -> Burst.shopify.com
-			2. Lorem picsum
+			2. Lorem Picsum -> Picsum.photos
 		iv.
 Tools
 			1. Lorem ipsum
 			2. Textise